1. Is the PERMEATOR system compatible with various Stage II vapor recovery systems?

 Yes, in Europe, the German TUV Rheinland has approved the system for recovery efficiency and the German PTB has approved the safety of the unit.
 For North America, the vacuum pump uses a UL listed electric motor rated for Class I, Div.
 I, Group C & D environments, and the control panel and associated sensors carry a UL 698A approval.
 ARID's proprietary Evaporative Loss Model (ELM) has been verified time and time again on PERMEATOR installations around the world.
-The magnitude of the savings yield after-tax internal rate of return is between 15% and 95%, depending on site-specific factors.
-Also, in the USA, a third party study was conducted at a high volume site in Florida with oversight from USEPA, State DEP, and local Health Department to quantify the magnitude of the emissions and associated savings with PERMEATOR.
+The magnitude of the savings yields after-tax internal rates of return between 15% and 95%, depending on site-specific factors.
+Also in the USA, a third party study was conducted at a high volume site in Florida with oversight from USEPA, State DEP, and local Health Department to quantify the magnitude of the emissions and associated savings with PERMEATOR.

 21. Is this technology currently in-use anywhere (USA or worldwide)?